DLR-SC/Maven-Tycho-Demo/README.md

 ## License

-Copyright 2018 German Aerospace Center (DLR)
+Copyright 2019 German Aerospace Center (DLR)

 The German Aerospace Center (DLR) makes available all content in this plug-in ("Content").
-Unless otherwise indicated below, the Content is provided to you under the terms and conditions of the Eclipse Public License Version 1.0 ("EPL").
-A copy of the EPL is available at http://www.eclipse.org/legal/epl-v10.html or provided with this Content.
+Unless otherwise indicated below, the Content is provided to you under the terms and conditions of the Eclipse Public License Version 2.0 ("EPL").
+A copy of the EPL is available at https://www.eclipse.org/legal/epl-2.0.
 For purposes of the EPL, "Program" will mean the Content.

 If you did not receive this Content directly from German Aerospace Center (DLR), the Content is being redistributed by another party ("Redistributor") and different terms and conditions may apply to your use of any object code in the Content.
 Check the Redistributor's license that was provided with the Content.
 If no such license exists, contact the Redistributor.
-Unless otherwise indicated below, the terms and conditions of the EPL still apply to this content.
+Unless otherwise indicated below, the terms and conditions of the EPL still apply to this content.<p>

 ## Third Party Licenses

-Their party licenses are named in the plugins where used in the respective _aboutfiles_ folders.
+Third party licenses are named in the plug-ins where used in the respective _aboutfiles_ folders.
 At runtime third party licenses can be viewed in the usual Eclipse About dialog.